Wakoma/Lokal/roles/common/README.md

 will be available at `mysql_host` and `mysql_port` with the credentials provided.
 Don't forget to add `mysql` external network to your docker-compose if you want to connect to it.
+The same applies for `postgres` - simply replace all `mysql` with `postgres` in the variables above.
+The same applies for the network as well.

 ### templates/compose.yml.j2